Michaelangel007/d2_cheat_sheet/README.md

 # Not Doing

  * url param to keep state of collapsed tables.
 Not needed since table collapse state is persistent.
-(Unforunately this is currently bugged.)
+(Fixed in version 1.84)

-Last Updated: Sat, Feb 25, 2023.
+Last Updated: Sun, Feb 26, 2023.